top of page

 Search

-If you’re preparing for a trip to China, you probably already know that you’ll need a lot of space on your phone: in this country, practically everything happens through your device, and their app ecosystem is completely different from ours.
+If you’re preparing for a trip to China, you probably already know that you’ll need a lot of space on your phone.
+In this country, practically everything happens through your device, and their app ecosystem is completely different from ours.
 Want to pay, order a taxi, or take the subway?
-You’ll need AliPay .
+You’ll need AliPay.
 Want to know how to get from one place to another?
 Use AMap (Google Maps won’t help you at all).
 Want to find a good restaurant and get a discount?
 Check Dianping.
-Figuri
+Figurin

 Mar 255 min read